yixuan/showtext/README.md

 Now `showtext` is able to support more font formats and more graphics devices, and avoids using external software such as Ghostscript.

-### Why `pdf()` doesn't work and how `showtext` works
+### How `showtext` works
 Let me explain a little bit about how `pdf()` works.

-To my best knowledge (may be wrong, so please point it out if I make mistakes), the default PDF device of R doesn't "draw" the text, but actually "describes" the text in the PDF file.
+To my best knowledge, the default PDF device in R does not "draw" the text, but actually "describes" the text in the PDF file.
 That is to say, instead of drawing lines and curves of the actual glyph, it only embeds information about the text, for example what characters